Try our free ROI calculator. Discover your site's revenue potential.

 Instead of the server loading a new HTML file for every user’s request, JavaScript will only refresh the elements or sections the visitor interacts with, leaving the rendering process in the hands of the SPA.

-Server-Side Rendering and Static Rendering
+Solution 1: Server-Side Rendering (SSR) and Static Rendering

-A potential solution is setting your SPA to render on the server – server-side rendering (SSR) – to let search engines access the content and index your pages.
+A potential SPA SEO solution is setting your SPA to render on the server – server-side rendering (SSR) – to let search engines access the content and index your pages.
 But if we’re being honest, implementing SSR requires a significant upfront investment in servers, engineering hours (usually six months to a year), expertise, and maintenance for it to work.
 Still, it’s not a solution that comes free of issues.

 Since your server has to generate a new HTML for every request made by the user and bots, SSR will slow down your server response time and overall PageSpeed scores.
 Not to mention that your server needs to be able to handle the rendering process at the scale your website needs.